streamlink/streamlink/docs/plugin_matrix.rst

-schoolism               schoolism.com        --    Yes   Requires a login and a subscription. senategov               senate.gov           --    Yes   Supports hearing streams. showroom                showroom-live.com    Yes   No skai                    skai.gr              Yes   No    Only embedded youtube live streams are supported sportal                 sportal.bg           Yes   No sportschau              sportschau.de        Yes   No ssh101                  ssh101.com           Yes   No
+schoolism               schoolism.com        --    Yes   Requires a login and a subscription. senategov               senate.gov           --    Yes   Supports hearing streams. showroom                showroom-live.com    Yes   No sportal                 sportal.bg           Yes   No sportschau              sportschau.de        Yes   No ssh101                  ssh101.com           Yes   No